Regulations for student accommodation is a part of SiÅs Bolig's tenancy contract

 Students who postpone their studies must provide documentation from their academic department.

-Applications for sub-letting or access to the property by persons other than in the application, must be submitted in writing.
+Applications for sub-letting or admitting more people into the household other than the persons metioned in the application, must be submitted in writing.
 Approval may be refused if circumstances related to the purpose of the dwelling or his or her person so indicate.

 Under exceptional conditions, the director of administration may choose to waive the priority order.

 Everyone registered to a regular study program at NMBU, starting at Ås at the beginning of the autumn semester will, if at all possible, be guaranteed a room in the Pentagon during their first year of study.

 Students who start their first year of study in Ås midway through a semester can only reserve a room if they pay rent from the beginning of the semester.

 SiÅs and StS make a priority list each year for students not in their first year of study.